happy-game/gaussdb-node/docs/README.md

-# node-postgres docs website
+# gaussdb-node docs

-This is the documentation for node-postgres which is currently hosted at [https://node-postgres.com](https://node-postgres.com).
+This is the documentation for gaussdb-node.

 ## Development